Feature-Aware (Hyper)graph Generation via Next-Scale Prediction: Experimental Details

 \textbf{Baselines.} We compare against a simple sequential baseline: \begin{enumerate}[leftmargin=0.5cm] \itemsep0em \item Our model (4M parameters) is trained for 1M steps on the topology of meshes \textbf{without} learning to generate the features. \item A simple Local PPGN model (4M parameters) is trained for 20 epochs as a flow-matching model to learn to generate the 3D positions, with the topology fixed. \item We use the best checkpoint of the first model to generate the topology, then apply the second model on this topology to generate the 3D positions. \end{enumerate}

+Additionally, we compare our method to the following three simple baselines: \begin{enumerate} \item A flow-matching model of 6M parameters, using self-conditioning. \item A Wasserstein GAN whose generator has 23M parameters and critic has 7M parameters. \item A VAE with 23M parameters. \end{enumerate}

+All models are trained for 100 epochs using the following framework: \begin{itemize} \item Each model is trained to produce binary images where white pixels signify node-hyperedge membership.
+An additional set of 3 dimension is concatenated to the row for each node, containing the position of the node. \item To normalize input sizes, incidence matrices are permuted randomly and padded with black pixels. \item Generated images are thresholded to obtain binary incidence matrices.
+Predicted positions are kept as is. \end{itemize}

 \textbf{Specific hyperparameters.} We use $\lambda = 0.1$, our Local PPGN layers have a dimension of 200, and the hidden dimension for our MLP is 300.
 We use perturbed hypergraph expansion with a radius of 2 and dropout of 0.5.
+The SignNet does not rely on the eigenvalues and eigenvectors of the graph.
+Instead, it takes as input a random feature tensor for each node, which is replicated across all expanded nodes belonging to the same cluster.
+We use 25 sampling steps during flow-matching.
 Our model has 6M parameters.